-When you first save a file it doesn’t matter what you pick, it will default to a Save because it has never been saved before.
+When you first save a file it doesn’t matter what you pick, your options will default to a Save because the file has not been saved before.

 When you save changes it does matter how you save.
-Using Save will save over top of the original with all the changes.
+Using Save will save over top of the original, updating the file with all the changes.

-Save as will let you name a new file so you can create a second file with the changes (and the original file is intact without changes).
+Save As will let you name a new file so you can create a second file with the changes.
+Then the original file stays intact without changes.